akx/hass-ruuvitag/README.md

 hass.io ruuvitag addon
 ======================

+---

+> :point_right: :warning: This repository is archived in favor of [the native Ruuvitag BLE integration in Home Assistant 2022.12](https://www.home-assistant.io/integrations/ruuvitag_ble/), also written by yours truly.

+---

 > :point_right: If you are not using Hass.io, you may want to look at [Ruuvidriver](https://github.com/akx/ruuvidriver) instead.

 This [Hass.io](https://www.home-assistant.io/hassio/) platform addon reads data from [RuuviTag](https://ruuvi.com/) weather station BLE tags and posts it to your Home Assistant instance.